Local Cape Cod Information

 Cape Cod is many things to many people.
 Perhaps more characteristic of Cape Cod are the residents: quiet, self sufficient, and individualistic.
-In either case, Cape Cod offers much for both the tourist and resident alike, especially for those personnel assigned to Air Station Cape Cod.
+In either case, Cape Cod offers much for both the tourist and resident alike, especially for those personnel assigned to Base Cape Cod.

 Physically, Cape Cod curls into the Atlantic for 70 miles.
 South of it lies Nantucket, Martha's Vineyard and the Elizabethan Islands, which guard the entrance to Buzzards Bay.
 The Cape Cod Canal joins Buzzards Bay and Cape Cod Bay, technically making Cape Cod an Island.
 The land area of the Cape is 339 square miles or 255,360 acres.